 Antimony and Boric Acid are two other flame retardants commonly used in mattresses.
 Antimony is a toxic heavy metal which can cause eye, heart, and lung problems.
 Boric Acid can cause eye and respiratory irritation.

-As noted, flame retardants are commonly found in household dust.
+Flame retardants are commonly found in household dust.
 And, because many HFRs are persistent and bioaccumulative, they are increasingly present in human blood and breast milk.
 HFRs also accumulate in wild animals, with widespread environmental contamination and the highest concentrations in the Arctic and marine mammals (R).
 Smarter mattress design and materials such as hemp, wool, and flax offer alternatives to chemical flame retardants.

 In one article, Arlene Blum, a biophysical chemist and visiting scholar at the University of California, Berkeley, suggested that: